-In addition, they were able to save time—having 140 games means there are over 8,000 line items to manage on their mediation platforms.
+In addition, they saved time—having 140 games means there are over 8,000 line items to manage on their mediation platforms.
 AppLovin’s in-app bidder, MAX, helped them reduce their manual workload and automate the process.
 This also provided more time for the team to efficiently manage their A/B tests, which allowed them to optimize their monetization stack.

-As you can see, there are many different ways to monetize and grow your app.
-AppLovin offers a 360 approach to scale your business through our Growth Suite.
+There are many different ways to monetize and grow your app.
+AppLovin offers a 360-degree approach to scale your business through our Growth Suite.
 Our comprehensive software solutions enable developers to:

-Our software’s recommendation engine, AXON uses machine learning to match you with relevant users that would most likely download and engage with your app.
-AppDiscovery helps find the right users at scale and seamlessly integrates with our in-app bidding solution, MAX.
+Our software’s recommendation engine — AXON — uses machine learning to match you with relevant users that are most likely to download and engage with your app.
+AppDiscovery helps find the right users at scale, and seamlessly integrates with our in-app bidding solution, MAX.

 Combine these solutions to positively impact your bottom line and get started with AppLovin today.